genestack/user-docs/docs/user-guide/doc-odm-user-guide/about-sc-hdf5-transformations.md

 ## Processors Controller API: configurations, images, and jobs

-The transformation is triggered and managed through the ODM Processors Controller API.
-This API models the workflow as three separate concerns, each of which can be managed independently:
+The transformation is managed through the ODM Processors Controller API.
+It is based on three related components: configurations, images, and jobs.

-**Transformation configurations** are stored JSON documents that describe how a source file should be processed: the input file format, which metadata to extract, and any curation rules to apply.
-Configurations are created, retrieved, and updated independently of any particular run.
-This separation means you can refine a configuration through many dry-run iterations without losing the history of changes, and reuse the same configuration across multiple runs or files.
+**Transformation configurations** are JSON documents that define how input files should be processed, including the input format, metadata extraction, and curation rules.
+Configurations can be created, retrieved, and updated independently of any particular run.
+The same configuration can be reused across multiple files with the same structure.

-**Transformation images** are versioned, containerized environments that execute the processing logic for a given file format.
-The image used for single-cell HDF5 files is called `hdf5-cells`.
-Specifying an image version (e.g. `"latest"` or a specific release tag) allows reproducibility and controlled upgrades when new versions are released.
+**Transformation images** are versioned container images that run the processing logic.
+Available image versions can be queried through the API.
+The image used for single-cell HDF5 files is `hdf5-cells`.
+When starting a job, users can specify either `latest` or a specific release tag.

-**Transformation jobs** are the actual execution records.
-A job binds a configuration and an image to one or more input file accessions, runs the processing pipeline, and produces a log.
-Each job is independent: you can re-run with a different configuration or image without affecting previous jobs or their results.
+**Transformation jobs** are the execution records.
+A job combines a configuration, an image, and one or more input files, runs the transformation, and produces the output and logs.
+Jobs are independent, so the same input can be run again with a different configuration or image when needed.

-This design allows the configuration to evolve (through iterations of the iterative dry-run cycle) while keeping the job history clean and auditable.
+## Transformation logs

+Each transformation job produces a log that records the processing steps, warnings, detected issues, and created outputs.
+The log also includes provenance information, such as the source file name and accession, and the accessions of the created objects.
+As part of the transformation, the log is uploaded to ODM and stored with the study as an attachment alongside the other generated files.
+This provides a persistent record of the transformation output.
+Logs are also available through the API for a limited time.
+By default, this retention period is two weeks.

 ## Supported input formats